ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_2_data_viz.md

 </div>

 Great, you are on the best way to becoming a Data-Painting Plotly-Wizard!
 Of course there are not just simple line and scatter charts.
-[There is a whole world of graphs to explore!](https://plotly.com/python/).
+[There is a whole world of graphs to explore!](https://plotly.com/python/){:target="_blank"}{:rel="noopener noreferrer"}.
 For now, lets look at just one more type of graph, a bar-chart.
 This is a common type of graph to compare measured amounts (as opposed to discrete values such as a temperature).
 Such a value would be our rainfall measurement!

 {% capture exercise %}